Page Suggestions: Freemasonry

 For instance, Hugh D. Auchincloss, Sr. married Emma Brewster Jennings, daughter of Oliver B. Jennings, who co-founded Standard Oil with John D. Rockefeller.
 As for the numerous Kennedy intermarriages with notable names, for instance, Bernet Shafer Kennedy (1798-1878) married Phebe Freeman in 1820.
 But then the question arises--were either of these people secretly part of the occult?
 Andrew Kennedy married Margaret (Penny) Hatfield (1824-1989).
 The Andrew Kennedy family is allied with the Hatfield, Bailey, Collins, and Mullins families.
 Again a person is confronted with a great deal of clues, but precious little time and resources to try following up the numerous leads.

-Origins of the Family & the Relationship of the Kennedy's
+Origins of the Family and the Relationship of the Kennedy's

 (See footnote 9 for the reference to consult concerning this entire section.)